The Portrait of a Lady (film): Plot

 Isabel learns that Ralph is overtaken by consumption and is on his deathbed.
-She asks Gilbert to let her to go to England to be with her dying cousin, but receives a cold and negative answer.
+She asks Gilbert to let her go to England to be with her dying cousin but receives a cold and negative answer.
 Pansy is sent to a convent away from her lover.
 Isabel is pitied by Gilbert's sister, who finally opens Isabel's eyes, telling her that Gilbert's first wife was childless and Pansy is, in fact, Gilbert and Serena's daughter.
 Isabel finally decides to go against her husband's wishes and leave for England.
-She visits Pansy and proposes the girl to flee, but Pansy refuses, saying that she wants to please her father.
-In the convent, Isabel also encounters Serena, but proudly ignores her attempts to start a conversation.
-However, in the last minute before Isabel leaves, Serena runs to her - she has guessed Isabel is going to England to Ralph and reveals to Isabel that Ralph is the one that persuaded the uncle to give Isabel her fortune.
-On Ralph's deathbed, Isabel tearfully confesses that he's been her best friend and she loves him.
+She visits Pansy and proposes to the girl to flee, but Pansy refuses, saying she wants to please her father.
+In the convent, Isabel also encounters Serena but proudly ignores her attempts to start a conversation.
+However, at the last minute before Isabel leaves, Serena runs to her - she has guessed Isabel is going to England to Ralph and reveals to Isabel that Ralph is the one who persuaded the uncle to give Isabel her fortune.
+On Ralph's deathbed, Isabel tearfully confesses that he has been her best friend and she loves him.
 Henrietta and Caspar attend Ralph's funeral.
 In the garden, Caspar tries to persuade Isabel to let go of her fear of her husband.
 They kiss passionately, but Isabel runs away to the house.
-She suddenly stops before the house door, and leans against it, looking back into the garden.
+She stops before the house door, and leans against it, looking back into the garden.